 Poor countries are poor and the money rich countries spend helping them is bigger than money coming the other way, right?
 Wrong.

-The ONE Campaign has just launched a campaign exposing the biggest heist you’ve never heard of.
-ONE’s analysis shows that more than a trillion dollars is siphoned from poor countries every year by criminals, corrupt officials and dodgy secretive firms.
+We have just launched a campaign exposing the biggest heist you’ve never heard of.
+Our analysis shows that more than a trillion dollars is syphoned from poor countries every year by criminals, corrupt officials and dodgy secretive firms.

 This is not aid money – which is making a tangible difference – but money laundering, corrupt deals for natural resources, drug trafficking and much more.
 If poor countries were able to crack down on this scandal, tax it at normal rates, and spend it on basic health systems, it could raise enough money to save an average of 3.6 million lives a year.

 If it’s so obvious, why don’t poor countries make the changes and get cracking on saving lives?

 The answer is they can’t.
 The solution lies not in Addis or Accra, but in decisions made in Washington, Whitehall and Wall Street.

 For the uncomfortable truth is that policies put in place by rich countries play an enabling role in the scandal.
 All too often the dodgy money is funnelled through secret firms in rich countries and ends up in sunny Caribbean islands or alpine havens- all linked to G20 countries

 The World Bank analysed the biggest corruption scandals of the last two decades and found that 70% involved secret companies based in places like the British Virgin Islands, the US state of Delaware.

 When money is paid to poor country governments, for oil or gas for example, the people living there don’t know how much is being paid or where the money goes.
 Not only is the money that should be used for lifesaving services channelled elsewhere – the effect is like rust eating away at the structures of society – undermining trust in government, scaring off foreign investment, stifling job creation.
 At every stage the poor pay the highest price.